 - Line Creative accepts no liability nor responsibility for any injury, loss or damage to either people, hardware or software, equipment or goods, suffered as a result of direct or indirect use or misuse of any data on this website, downloaded products, our emails or any communication.

 - All content is for general information purposes only.

-- Line Creative takes reasonable steps to ensure that any transfer media, attachments, files, data and content we offer on and off line are free from computer viruses and defects.
-However, since any world wide web based activity is subject to risk and corruption Line Creative expects those accessing our data or downloading our products will carry out independent virus scanning of all incoming data.
+- Line Creative takes reasonable steps to ensure any transfer of media, attachments, files, data and content we offer on and offline are free from computer viruses and defects.
+However, since any world wide web based activity is subject to risk and corruption Line Creative expects those accessing our data and/or downloading our products will carry out independent virus scanning of all incoming data.